-4. Slide the fan out of the heat sink and then lift it from the palm-rest and keyboard assembly.
+4. Lift the right side of the left fan slightly.
+Then, slide the left fan to the right to remove it from the palm-rest and keyboard assembly.

 Installing the left fan

 If you are replacing a component, remove the existing component before performing the installation procedure.